Trent-Fellbootman/DS-Assignment1/README.md

 PolyCal is an command-line application for doing calculations with and plotting polynomials.

 PolyCal is developed completely by unpaid volunteers.
-To support the developers, please <font size=12>give them full marks in this project assignment!!!<font>
+To support the developers, please
+### give them full marks in this project assignment.

 ## A Note for Windows Users